Towards gauge unified, supersymmetric hidden strong dynamics: Collider phenomenology

-Figure~\ref{fig:branching} shows the branching ratios of $S$ as functions of (a) cosine of the mixing angle $\cos\theta$ and (b) the relative suppression scale $\Lambda_2/\Lambda_Y$.
-The suppression scales $\Lambda_i$ defined in Eq.~(\ref{suppression-scales}) encode details of the hidden strong dynamics, and $\theta$ is a mixing angle between different flavor states, as defined in (\ref{mixing-angle}).
-We use the running gauge coupling constants at the renormalization scale $M_S$, and the new particles involved in the calculation of running couplings are taken as in Eq.~(\ref{non-susy-example}).
-The cusps at $\text{cos}\,\theta\approx 0.27$ and $\Lambda_2/\Lambda_Y\approx 2$ for the $Z\gamma$ curves reflect the fact that the $Z\gamma$ decay width is vanishing if $\frac{g_2^2}{\Lambda_2}=\frac{5}{3}\frac{g_Y^2}{\Lambda_Y}$ (as can be seen in Eq.~(\ref{decay-width:Zgamma})).
-Due to the fact that $S$ is purely composed of colored particles, the decay rate of $S$ into gluons is dominant, particularly when its effective coupling to the SM Higgs boson $\lambda$, defined in Eq.~(\ref{lambda}), is diminishing.
-Therefore, we have a large gluon-gluon fusion production rate, which enables us to achieve a sufficiently large cross section $\sigma (pp\to S\to\gamma\gamma)$ without the need of a large diphoton branching ratio ${\cal B}(S\to\gamma\gamma)$.
-We also find that the $HH$ branching ratio is more sensitive to the parameter $\lambda$ than others.
-As is shown, the branching ratio into the Higgs bosons, proportional to $\lambda^2$, is subdominant in most of the parameter space, for smaller values of $\lambda$.
-Furthermore, its effects on the branching ratios of the modes of gauge bosons become diminishing when $\lambda$ approaches $0$.
+In the numerical analysis here, we use the running gauge coupling constants evaluated at the renormalization scale of $M_S$, where new particles involved in the coupling running are taken as in Eq.~(\ref{non-susy-example}).
+The cusps at $\text{cos}\,\theta\approx 0.27$ and $\Lambda_2/\Lambda_Y\approx 2$ for the $Z\gamma$ curves reflect the fact that the $Z\gamma$ decay width vanishes if $\frac{g_2^2}{\Lambda_2}=\frac{5}{3}\frac{g_Y^2}{\Lambda_Y}$, due to a destructive interference effect as seen in Eq.~(\ref{decay-width:Zgamma}).
+As $S$ is purely composed of colored particles, the decay rate of $S$ into gluons is preponderant, particularly when its effective coupling to the SM Higgs boson, $\lambda$ defined in Eq.~(\ref{lambda}), is diminishing.
+In these plots, we take $\lambda = 0.01$.
+Therefore, the exotic mesons are dominantly produced via the GGF process.
+The branching ratio of the $HH$ channel, proportional to $\lambda^2$, is thus subdominant in most of the parameter space.
+For simplicity and definiteness, we will neglect the effects of the operator in Eq.~(\ref{eq:Higgs}) by assuming $\lambda \to 0$, so that the di-Higgs bound~\cite{bound:diHiggs} is trivially satisfied.

-In the following, we discuss the preferred parameter region to explain the diphoton excess at $750$~GeV while staying consistent with all the constraints from current searches of gauge boson pair modes.
-In view of this, we simply neglect the effects of the operator in Eq.~(\ref{eq:Higgs}) by assuming $\lambda \to 0$, which automatically satisfies the di-Higgs bound~\cite{bound:diHiggs}.